 This easy Asian noodle bowl is a copycat of fast food I enjoyed during a visit to Tokyo, Japan.
-It’s a healthy, delicious recipe to comes together easily.
+It’s a healthy, delicious recipe that comes together easily.

 When I visited my brother in Japan years ago, I was amazed to learn how different their fast food is from ours.
 We had lunch one day in a noodle restaurant where you sit at the counter and order a quick bowl of noodles and vegetables in broth.
 It was delicious, and it didn’t take longer to serve than a burger and fries would.

-also noticed that just about every Japanese person I saw walking down the street in Tokyo was slender.
+I also noticed that just about every Japanese person I saw walking down the street in Tokyo was slender.
 Really, I don’t remember seeing a single overweight person during my week-long visit.
-I wonder how different things would be in America if every McDonald’s were replaced by a noodle shop.
+I wonder how different things would be in America if every fast food burger shop were replaced by a noodle shop.

 This easy Asian noodle bowl is my version that fast food meal in Tokyo.
 It’s a healthy, delicious, affordable lunch.